 What Peer Support Trainers say:

 “I had the great pleasure of being part of a training with Connect Peer Support in early 2019.
 It was exceptionally thorough, and I left well-equipped to begin the task of establishing a Peer Support programme in my institution.
 Not only did we cover the “nuts and bolts” of training peer supporters, but we also thought carefully and in detail about the difficulties we might come up against in our organisations and how we might approach them.
-The training cohort encompassed people from both counselling services and academic departments, and seemed equally relevant and helpful to both.
 Anne is an experienced, energetic and committed trainer, with a long-established relationship with Peer Support.
 Her dedication, belief and passion for Peer Support in universities is at the very heart of the training.
 I would have no hesitation about recommending this training, both in terms of the practical and informative side of establishing such a programme, but also as an exercise in self-discovery, which is attended to with delicacy and care.”
 Jo Myddelton, Counsellor, Birkbeck, University of London

 “I attended the Connect Peer Support Training in January 2019.
 I was an unusual candidate as I was attached to an academic department, rather than coming from a more centralised student support service such as the counselling department – I was nervous about attending, but these fears were totally unfounded.
 By the end of the training I felt thoroughly equipped not only to train students to become peer supporters, but I had a good understanding of the processes needed to ensure structures are formed within the University to support the programme for it to become firmly embedded.
 Anne carries a wealth of experience, and used this not only to guide us to reflect on the practical issues of setting up the programme within our particular institution but also to learn the programme using experiential methods.
-We were given only one very short formal power point presentation.
-The rest was a process of discovery that really led to a sense of understanding of the programme, myself and my own personal blind spots.
+The process of discovery led to a sense of understanding of the programme, myself and my own personal blind spots.
 This was aided by the reflection that was encouraged at all times.
 One of the most interactive and stimulating trainings that I’ve attended, in large part down to Anne’s skills and care in running it.”
 Dr Sophie Brigstoke, Educational Psychologist and Lecturer, Psychology Department, University of York

 “I attended Anne’s Training for Trainers of Peer Supporters in August 2018.
 Anne is an engaging facilitator who guided us through the training with a skilful mix of experiential exercises, information giving, thought provoking questions and the benefit of her substantial experience of facilitating training.
 She’s passionate about peer support and this comes through in the quality of her delivery and her presence.”
 Kate Brady, Senior Counsellor, Centre for Wellbeing, University of Surrey